TREASURIES-U.S. 30-year yield hits record low after Swiss rate cut

 Oil prices, which are pegged against the greenback globally, climbed earlier partly on a steep drop in the dollar after the Swiss National Bank abandoned its three-year old cap on the franc versus the euro.

-The 30-year Treasuries yield fell to a record low of 2.375 percent.
-It was last 2.382 percent, which was down 7 basis points from late on Wednesday.
+The 30-year Treasuries yield fell to a record low of 2.393 percent before edging up in late trading to 2.407 percent, which was down 4.6 basis points from late on Wednesday.

 After Thursday’s drop, U.S. yields remained higher than those in Japan and much of Europe, where short-dated yields have been running in negative territory .
-(Reporting by Richard Leong; Editing by Nick Zieminskiki, Bernard Orr)
+(Reporting by Richard Leong; Editing by Nick Zieminski)